Submarine Volcanoes Group

 David Clague, Principal Investigator

-The submarine volcanism group studies processes that form and modify volcanoes in the sea.
+What processes form and modify volcanoes in the sea?

-Our goal is to better understand these and other volcanic processes in the deep sea environment.
-Through this research we hope to gain insight into potentially destructive eruptions on land or in shallow water.
+Our goal is to better understand volcanic processes in the deep sea environment and gain insight into potentially destructive eruptions on land or in shallow water.
 We are studying:

 - Styles of volcanic eruptions at varying depths and lava compositions